oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/odp.net/README.md

   Override credentials, DSN, and retain the table (optional `-keep`)

-  `JsonSample -user myuser -password mypassword -dsn mydsn -keep`
+  `JsonSample -user myuser -password mypassword -dsn mydsn`

 For more information on how to use ODP.NET to develop programs for the TimesTen database, see the [ODP.NET Support for TimesTen User's Guide](https://docs.oracle.com/en/database/other-databases/timesten/22.1/odpnet/index.html).